Comfort Long Term Care

 - Harley Gordon, Esq., Founder CLTC® designation

 Maybe, after one spouse dies, the single survivor could self-insure.
-It certainly would be “easier” to simply reallocate “independent living” expenses for “disabled living” expenses for one.
-Income will cover most, if not all the costs.
+It certainly would be “easier” to simply reallocate “independent living” expenses for “disabled living” expenses for one person.
+Income could likely cover most, if not all the costs.

 The problem is not $12,000+ per month in a nursing home, these people will likely never end up in a nursing home.
 But they will move heaven and earth to stay at home - or in as much of a home-like setting - for as long as possible.
-And even part-time home care will either destroy a couple’s financial security or their lifestyle.
-(Note that $5,000 per month only covers about eight-hours of home care a day, seven days a week.)
+Part-time home care could destroy a couple’s ongoing lifestyle needs and/or the surviving spouse's future financial security.
+(Note that in 2024, $5,000 per month covers less than 40-hours a week of home care.*)

-Now think about the impact of part-time home care on a couple with a $6,000 per month income.
-And the value of a $3,000 per month LTC insurance plan.
+Now think about the impact of part-time home care on a couple with a $6,000 per month income!
+And then consider the value of even a basic $3,000 per month LTC insurance plan.

 Financial planning requires client-specific customization; there is not a one-size-fits-all portfolio or plan.
 Long-term care planning must also be personalized, customized to each client’s unique family circumstances, financial resources, risk tolerance, tax and estate planning goals, and desired type of care (or desire to avoid certain kinds of care, like staying out of a nursing home)